-- 1. Select Configuration > Data Providers.
+1. Select Configuration > Data Providers.

-- 3. In the Edit SOAP Web Service Data Provider dialog box, in the Name field, type the name of the SOAP web service data provider. - 4.
+- 2. In the Data Provider Administration dialog box, select the SOAP web service data provider you want to modify and click 2. - 3.
+In the Edit SOAP Web Service Data Provider dialog box, in the Name field, type the name of the SOAP web service data provider. - 4.
 In the Description field, type descriptive text about the data provider. - 5.
 From the Connection Group drop-down box, select the connection group that contains the connection you want to use for the SOAP web service data provider.
 The connection groups that you have permission to view and use display in the drop-down box. - 6.
-From the Connection drop-down box, select the connection, which belongs to the connection group you selected, to use for the data provider. - After you select a connection, the URL Endpoint field in the right-top pane displays the URL endpoint for the connection.
+From the Connection drop-down box, select the connection, which belongs to the connection group you selected, to use for the data provider.

+After you select a connection, the URL Endpoint field in the right-top pane displays the URL endpoint for the connection.
 You cannot modify this field.
-If you do not provide a valid connection, the field displays the text A valid web service connection must be selected. - 489.
-In the SOAP Action field, specify the SOAP web service method that this configuration requests. - 490.
-From the HTTP Method drop-down box, select the HTTP method used by the SOAP web service request (GET, POST, PUT, or DELETE). - 491.
+If you do not provide a valid connection, the field displays the text A valid web service connection must be selected.

+- 1. In the SOAP Action field, specify the SOAP web service method that this configuration requests. - 2.
+From the HTTP Method drop-down box, select the HTTP method used by the SOAP web service request (GET, POST, PUT, or DELETE). - 3.
 In the SOAP Message field, enter the XML text of the SOAP message.
 You can optionally use the {#} notation to denote portions of XML that should be substituted at runtime with the values of the corresponding program variables.

-'''

-<m13:COMMON_ID>{2}</m13:COMMON_ID>

-<m13:SEQ_3C>{3}</m13:SEQ_3C>

-'''
+<ml3:COMMON\ID>{2}</ml3:COMMON\ID>

+<m13:SEQ\3C>{3}</m13:SEQ\3C>

 The {2}, and {3} are substituted at runtime.
 You can map program variables to the occurrences of the # notation, substituting the value of the program variable into the occurrence.
-For example, if you map the \$ps1 variable to {2}, at runtime, the value of the \$ps1 variable is inserted in the XML file between the <m13:COMMON_ID> and </m13:COMMON_ID> tags.
+For example, if you map the ps1 variable to {2}, at runtime, the value of the ps1 variable is inserted in the XML file between the <m13:COMMON\ID> and </m13:COMMON\ID> tags.
 To map program variables, refer to the following step.

-492. To map Perceptive DataTransfer program variables to web service input and output parameters, drag and drop variables from the Program Variables pane to the Input and Output tabs.
+4. To map Perceptive DataTransfer program variables to web service input and output parameters, drag and drop variables from the Program Variables pane to the Input and Output tabs.